Anuj-S62/meta-agl-gsoc/README.md

 To run the layer

-1. Downlaod Agl software and Initializing the build environment:
+1. Downlaod Agl software and Initialise the build environment:
 [here](https://docs.automotivelinux.org)

 2. Run the script: